3 Electrodynamics

 \[ \begin{align} F^{\left(\alpha, \beta\right)} &= \left(\begin{array}{cccc} 0&\frac{1}{c}\frac{\partial A_x}{\partial t} + \frac{\partial\phi}{\partial x}&\frac{1}{c}\frac{\partial A_y}{\partial t} + \frac{\partial\phi}{\partial y}&\frac{1}{c}\frac{\partial A_z}{\partial t} + \frac{\partial\phi}{\partial z}\\ - \frac{\partial\phi}{\partial x} - \frac{1}{c}\frac{\partial A_x}{\partial t}&0&\frac{\partial}{\partial y} - \frac{\partial}{\partial x}&\frac{\partial}{\partial z} - \frac{\partial}{\partial x}\\ - \frac{\partial\phi}{\partial y} - \frac{1}{c}\frac{\partial A_y}{\partial t}&\frac{\partial}{\partial x} - \frac{\partial}{\partial y}&0&\frac{\partial}{\partial z} - \frac{\partial}{\partial y}\\ - \frac{\partial\phi}{\partial z} - \frac{1}{c}\frac{\partial A_z}{\partial t}&\frac{\partial}{\partial x} - \frac{\partial}{\partial z}&\frac{\partial}{\partial y} - \frac{\partial}{\partial z}&0 \end{array}\right)\nonumber\\ &= \left(\begin{array}{cccc} 0& -E_x& -E_y& -E_z\\ E_x&0& -B_z&B_y\\ E_y&B_z&0& -B_x\\ E_z& -B_y&B_x&0 \end{array}\right). \end{align} \]

-Consider again the two KS IS and IS', which were already worked with in Sect.
+Consider again the two inertial systems IS and IS', already used in Sect.
 3.5.
-The electromagnetic fields in the systems are denoted by $\left(\mathbf{E}, \mathbf{B}\right)$ and $\left(\mathbf{E'}, \mathbf{B'}\right)$.
-The field strength tensors transform with Eq.
-(3.84) like
+Let the electromagnetic fields in these systems be denoted by $\left(\mathbf{E}, \mathbf{B}\right)$ and $\left(\mathbf{E'}, \mathbf{B'}\right)$.
+The field-strength tensors transform according to Eq.
+(3.84) as

 \[ \begin{align} F' &= \Lambda F\Lambda^T = \Lambda\left(\begin{array}{cccc} 0& -E_x& -E_y& -E_z\\ E_x&0& -B_z&B_y\\ E_y&B_z&0& -B_x\\ E_z& -B_y&B_x&0 \end{array}\right)\left(\begin{array}{cccc} \gamma& -\gamma\frac{v}{c}&0&0\\ - \gamma\frac{v}{c}&\gamma&0&0\\ 0&0&1&0\\ 0&0&0&1 \end{array}\right)\nonumber\\ &= \left(\begin{array}{cccc} \gamma& -\gamma\frac{v}{c}&0&0\\ - \gamma\frac{v}{c}&\gamma&0&0\\ 0&0&1&0\\ 0&0&0&1 \end{array}\right)\left(\begin{array}{cccc} \gamma E_x\frac{v}{c}& -\gamma E_x& -E_y& -E_z\\ \gamma E_x& -\gamma E_x\frac{v}{c}& -B_z&B_y\\ \gamma E_x - \gamma B_z\frac{v}{c}& -\gamma E_y\frac{v}{c} + \gamma B_z&0& -B_x\\ \gamma E_z + \gamma B_y\frac{v}{c}& -\gamma E_z\frac{v}{c} - \gamma B_y&B_x&0 \end{array}\right)\nonumber\\ &= \left(\begin{array}{cccc} 0& -\gamma^2E_x + \gamma^2E_x\frac{v^2}{c^2}& -\gamma E_y + B_z\gamma\frac{v}{c}& -E_z\gamma - B_y\gamma\frac{v}{c}\\ - \gamma^2E_x\frac{v^2}{c^2} + \gamma^2E_x&0&E_y\gamma\frac{v}{c} - B_z\gamma&E_z\gamma\frac{v}{c} + \gamma B_y\\ \gamma E_x - \gamma B_z\frac{v}{c}& -\gamma E_y\frac{v}{c} + \gamma B_z&0& -B_x\\ \gamma E_z + \gamma B_y\frac{v}{c}& -\gamma E_z\frac{v}{c} - \gamma B_y&B_x&0 \end{array}\right)\nonumber\\ &= \left(\begin{array}{cccc} 0& -E_x& -\gamma E_y + B_z\gamma\frac{v}{c}& -E_z\gamma - B_y\gamma\frac{v}{c}\\ E_x&0&E_y\gamma\frac{v}{c} - B_z\gamma&E_z\gamma\frac{v}{c} + \gamma B_y\\ \gamma E_x - \gamma B_z\frac{v}{c}& -\gamma E_y\frac{v}{c} + \gamma B_z&0& -B_x\\ \gamma E_z + \gamma B_y\frac{v}{c}& -\gamma E_z\frac{v}{c} - \gamma B_y&B_x&0 \end{array}\right)\nonumber\\ &= \left(\begin{array}{cccc} 0& -E_x'& -E_y'& -E_z'\\ E_x'&0& -B_z'&B_y'\\ E_y'&B_z'&0& -B_x'\\ E_z'& -B_y'&B_x'&0 \end{array}\right). \end{align} \]